-The Vivo 45 should be used with a leakage circuit and a suitable patient interface or an MPV circuit.
+The Vivo 45 LS can be used with a leakage circuit, an MPV circuit or a circuit with active exhalation valve.
 See 9 Accessories and Parts, page 147 for detailed information about approved patient circuits.

-The patient circuit shall comply to ISO 17510.
+For leakage circuits: The patient circuit shall comply to ISO 17510.
 The leakage should be at least 12 l/min at 4 cmH2O, to prevent rebreathing of exhaled air.
 The recommended leakage is 20 to 50 l/min at 10 cmH2O pressure.